philswatton/philswatton/README.md

-### Hi there 👋

-I'm Phil, a PhD student at the University of Essex.

-My research is in the broad intersection of data science, measurement, survey analysis, public opinion, and political parties.
-I mostly use Github to store my academic work, but also maintain a number of personal projects on my page.
+# Hi, I'm Phil 👋

+I'm a PhD student who does research in the intersection of political science and data science.
+When I'm not working on my PhD or other research projects, I enjoy spending time with my girlfriend, reading, and self-learning general programming.
 You can learn more about me and my research on my website which you can find [at this link](https://philswatton.github.io/).

-### What I'm learning at the moment 👨‍🎓
+## 🎓 Current Education

+PhD Government at the University of Essex.
+I'm due to finish approximately September 2022.

+## 📚 Current Self-Learning

-- **Course**: CS50x Introduction to Computer Science
+- **Course**: CS50’s Introduction to Artificial Intelligence with Python
 - **Book**: Code: The Hidden Language of Computer Hardware and Software

+## 🔮 Future Self-Learning

+- Programming PC games
+- **Book**: Structure and Interpretation of Computer Programs

+## 👨‍💻 Current Side Projects

-- Writing statistical/machine learning algorithms
+- Writing statistical/machine learning algorithms - see [Collected R Code](https://philswatton.github.io/Collected-R-Code/index.html)
-- Creating R packages
+- Creating R packages - see [psmisc](https://github.com/philswatton/psmisc)

-### Stats 📊
+## 📊 Github Stats

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=philswatton&count_private=true&show_icons=true)](https://github.com/philipjswatton/github-readme-stats)
 ![Top Languages Card](https://github-readme-stats.vercel.app/api/top-langs/?username=philswatton&layout=compact&langs_count=10)